 - Willingness to learn and work within existing systems infrastructures.

 - In person interview and farm visit is required.

-Please send cover letter, resume, and completed Field Manager Application, to the farm by email or regular post (see contact information below).
+Please send cover letter, resume, and completed Harvest Crew Leader Application, to the farm by email.
 Qualified applicants will be notified directly to schedule an on-site interview at the farm.
-We will begin the interview process in early-November.
-Position will begin no later than January 2017.
+We will begin the interview process in December.
+The start date is flexible with opportunities beginning as early as February 2019.
+Position will be filled no later than March 2019.

 Email cover letter, resume, and completed application to Anne Cure at firstname.lastname@example.org.

 1. Why are you interested in Cure Organic Farm and this position?